majidsaberi/StatisticsCourse2024/README.md

 For any inquiries about the course or to volunteer in refining the course notes, please contact me at:
 majid.saberi.neuro@gmail.com

-**With a respect for diversity and equality, aiming to bridge the gap in educational opportunities for all.**
+**With respect for diversity and equality, aiming to bridge the gap in educational opportunities for all.**